 God.
 There is one God, eternally existing in joyful community as three persons: Father, Son, and Holy Spirit.
 God is the Creator of everyone and everything.
 He is the source of all that exists.
 He created the universe, and he created it good.
-He created mankind as the pinnacle of creation, both male and female, in his own image to glorify him.
+As the pinnacle of his creation God created mankind, both male and female, in his own image to glorify him.
 As the author of life, God is worthy of the whole-hearted worship and adoration of all people.

 Man.
 Though the first man and woman were created good, they chose not to trust God as the giver of life.
 Instead, they went their own way and rebelled against their good and loving Creator.
 This rebellion against God is called Sin, and God's righteous and just penalty for Sin is physical and spiritual death.

-As the children of the first man and woman, we are all born in this rebellious state of Sin — we are separated from God, and we are deserving of God's just judgement.
+As the children of the first man and woman, we are all born sinners and we are deserving of God's just judgment.
 Sin exists as a chasm between us and God.
-We confirm the sad reality of our separation from God by our sinful thoughts, words and deeds we commit on an ongoing basis.
+We confirm the sad reality of this chasm between us and God by our ongoing sinful thoughts, words and deeds.

 Their following of Jesus as their Redeemer King is especially marked by....

 (1) Identifying with Jesus and his people in Baptism

 (2) Celebrating the preaching of God's word in fellowship and accountability with other believers

 (3) Remembering Jesus' death in the regular practice of the Lord's Supper

 (4) Calling others to this same faith in Jesus